 Each participating teacher will be provided with a hard-copy workbook for each session full of useful representations for the classroom that can be annotated and used for reflection.
 They will also work with a school-based mentor between sessions to reflect, plan and think deeply about mathematical concepts and how these are most effectively used in maths lessons.

 A teacher that is currently teaching some mathematics but who has not undertaken initial teacher training (ITT) in mathematics.

 This training is fully funded by the Maths Hubs programme and so is free to participating schools.

 This programme comprises 6 full days of training lasting approximately one year.
-The sessions will be delivered using a blended approach of online and face-to-face learning.
+The sessions will be delivered as face-to-face learning.
 All sessions will take place at Chorlton Park Primary School, Manchester M21 7HH